raspberrypilearning/hardware-guide/quickstart.md

 Before you plug anything into your Raspberry Pi, make sure that you have all the equipment you need:

-- A monitor with the correct cable and adaptor.
+- A monitor with the correct cable and adaptor
 - A micro-USB Power Supply
 - A wired keyboard and mouse, or a wireless keyboard and mouse with a Bluetooth adaptor
 - A micro SD card